Skullcandy Method 360 ANC

 Common Features

-• Both products have an IPX4 ingress protection rating.
+• Both products carry an IPX4 ingress protection rating, making them sweat resistant.

 • Both products have stereo speakers.